reservedmonero/rxmr/README.md

 # rXMR

-Private money for private machines.
+Time = privacy.

-rXMR is a Monero-derived chain for agent-operated systems.
-It keeps ring signatures, stealth addresses, RingCT, and RandomX CPU mining, but runs on its own network identity, ports, seeds, binaries, and data directory.
+ReservedMonero (RXMR) is a lightweight protocol for reserving (locking) Monero (XMR) funds for specific purposes such as escrow, pending transactions, or liquidity allocation.
+It introduces a structured way to temporarily hold XMR in a “reserved” state, enabling more reliable interactions in privacy-focused environments.
+Also it keeps ring signatures, stealth addresses, RingCT, and RandomX CPU mining, but runs on its own network identity, ports, seeds, binaries, and data directory.

 **Current release: v0.1.0.1** — based on Monero v0.18.4.6 (March 2026).